nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Update Schedule Sequence Diagram](uml/sequenceDiagrams/schedule/images/updateSchedule.png)
 <br><br>

-<span class="info box>:memo: For more information on the obtaining and parsing functionality of WerkIt!, please refer to
+<span class="info box">:memo: For more information on the obtaining and parsing functionality of WerkIt!, please refer to
 ["Parsing User Input and Getting the Right Command"](#parsing-user-input-and-getting-the-right-command) section.</span>

 **(Step 1)** The program waits for the user's input, which in this case,